maurodelazeri/kafka-cpp/README.md

 ### Kafka CPP

-You have here a wrapper to produce and consume from kafka...
+You have in this repo a producer here an example of a producer `kafka_p.cc  kafka_p.h` and consumers `kafka_c.cc  kafka_c.h ` for kafka build on top of librdkafka

-here an example of a producer
+Simple example of a producer:

 ```c++